 You’re settled in at home with your new baby and the days are starting to blend into an endless stream of sleeping and eating.
-Here are x things to do with a newborn baby that will help you bond, learn and play.
+Here are 16 things to do with a newborn baby that will help you bond, learn and play.

-Your newest family member might seem so tiny and fragile you might think there’s not much you can do with them.
+Your newest family member might seem so tiny and fragile that you might think there’s not much you can do with them.
 Most of the day seems to revolve around the basic needs.
 However, as you and your baby settle into life and daily routines, there will be times that they are just awake.

 Once your baby is full, fed and dry, what activities should you do with a newborn?
 Here are a ton of things to do with babies at home and outside.
 If you’re up to leaving the house, there are places to go with a newborn that you can enjoy as well.